 The semesterly transcript of records is made available to students electronically in the student portal.
 If required, copies printed on security paper and certified (where necessary) can be ordered in the portal also.

-Failure Controlling and Locking
+Failure Controlling and Bans

 With a few exceptions, UZH students initiate their own graduation process.
 To do so, they fill out a form, which they can download from the online services, and send it to the Dean's office.
 This downloading of the form initiates a workflow in SAP that manages the graduation process.